Matthew Cohen, MSW

 Courtney Kidd, LCSW

 Courtney is SJS Co-Founder & Chief Operating Officer.
-Courtney graduated SUNY Stony Brook with her Masters in Social Welfare, and Dowling College with a B.A. in Psychology.
-She previously worked for the Department of Veteran Affairs, having a strong interest in military/veteran issues, and is currently beginning her PhD studies at NYU in the areas of technology, social media, and VR as a social work/public health and policy tool.
-Courtney continues to work closely for the promotion of the social worker profession.
-She also teaches at Stony Brook University and Dominican University.
+Courtney graduated from the University of Edinburgh with her MSc in Science and Technology Innovation Studies, SUNY Stony Brook with her Masters in Social Welfare, and Dowling College with a B.A. in Psychology.
+She is currently a graduate student at Rutger’s University in History looking at Early Modern Scotland/Britain and American Revolutionary War.
+Courtney previously worked for the Department of Veteran Affairs, having a strong interest in military/veteran issues.
+Courtney continues to work closely for the promotion of the social worker profession, often presenting at conferences and speaking engagements.
+In 2018 she was honored to be selected as a Woman in Gaming Ambassador through the IGDA.
+She also teaches a variety of courses for multiple universities.
 Other areas of interest include: policy, program development, advocacy, research, and systems work.
-Courtney can be reached at: Courtney@Socialjusticesolutions.org.
+Courtney can be reached at: Courtney@Socialjusticesolutions.org and further interest in her work can be found via www.CourtneyKidd.com.

 John is a staff writer at SJS.
 He graduated from SUNY Plattsburgh with a Bachelor’s in Criminology while minoring in Sociology and Psychology.
 Currently, John is working in sales, and is an active CWA union member.
 He is dedicated to change and social justice through the avenues of education and social media.
 John can be reached at email@example.com.